-- 1. 25% of your mark will be based on a multiple choice mid-term exam scheduled during class time. - 2.
-5% of your mark is based on class participation. - 3.
+- 1. 30% of your mark will be based on a multiple choice and short essay question mid-term exam scheduled during class time.
+The exam will cover all material covered in class prior to the exam date (up to, and including, June 8, 2010), together with corresponding text chapters.
+This includes material from Issues 5, 11, 14, 7, 10, 9, & 17 from the text along corresponding lecture material. - 2.
 35% of your mark is based on a class presentation/debate.
 A team of 2-3 people will debate another team of 2-3 people on a contentious issue in clinical psychology.
-A position paper must be submitted at the time of the presentation. - 4.
+A position paper must be submitted at the time of the presentation. - 3.
 35% of your mark is based on a final 2-hour exam scheduled by the Registrar during the final examination period.
-The exam will most likely consist of multiple choice and essay questions from the text, class presentations and lectures.
+The exam will consist of multiple choice and essay questions from the text, class presentations and lectures.
+The exam will cover all material presented during the debates, together with information covered in team position papers (which will be posted on blackboard).